Sandbox-125/Tools/FLAMES/README.md

 **What is FLAMES?**

-Infostealer Flames is a binary which extracts anddecrypts Chrome Passwords.
-This paper, as well as the attached code segment, willuse a malicious word Macro writtenin VbScript to download a malicious binary from aremote server.
-Once the binary isexecuted on the target host , it will exfiltrate data to a remote FTPserver using theWININET API.
-The programmatic implementation willbe written in C using theWINAPI by [Devisha Rochlani](https://twitter.com/DevishaRochlani)
+Infostealer Flames is a binary which extracts and decrypts Chrome Passwords.
+This paper, as well as the attached code segment, will use a malicious word Macro written in VbScript to download a malicious binary from a remote server.
+Once the binary is executed on the target host , it will exfiltrate data to a remote FTP Server using the WININET API.
+The programmatic implementation will be written in C using the WINAPI by [Devisha Rochlani](https://twitter.com/DevishaRochlani)

 PoC : [Check Out](https://github.com/AXI4L/Tools/blob/main/FLAMES/MultiStaged_Malware_POC.pdf)